 As of December 31, 2020, we had approximately \$2.7 million in our operating bank account for working capital.
+As of December 31, 2021 we had approximately \$1.5 million in our operating bank account for working capital.

-Our liquidity needs up to September 30, 2020 have been satisfied through a \$25,000 contribution from our Sponsor in exchange for the issuance of the Founder Shares to our Sponsor and the advancement of funds by our Sponsor of \$298,067 under a promissory note (the "Note") to us to cover for offering costs in connection with the Initial Public Offering.
-We fully repaid the Note on October 30, 2020.
+Our liquidity needs up to September 30, 2020 were satisfied through a \$25,000 contribution from our Sponsor in exchange for the issuance of the Founder Shares to our Sponsor and the advancement of funds by our Sponsor of \$298,067 under a promissory note (the "Note") to us to cover for offering costs in connection with the Initial Public Offering.
+We fully repaid the Note on October 30, 2020 and no amounts under the Note were outstanding as of December 31, 2021 or 2020.
 Subsequent to the consummation of the Initial Public Offering and the Private Placement Warrants, our liquidity has been satisfied through the proceeds from the consummation of the Private Placement not held in the Trust Account of approximately \$2.0 million as well as an expense reimbursement of approximately \$1.2 million.
 In addition, in order to finance transaction costs in connection with a Business Combination, our Sponsor or an affiliate of our Sponsor, or certain of our officers and directors may, but are not obligated to, provide the Company Working Capital Loans.
-As of December 31, 2020, there were no amounts outstanding under any Working Capital Loans.
+As of December 31, 2021 and 2020, there were no amounts outstanding under any Working Capital Loans.